rail-berkeley/oculus_reader/README.md

 3. Install ADB.
 On Ubuntu: `sudo apt install android-tools-adb`.
 On other systems follow the steps from the 'app_source' folder.

-Now, If you intend to use the precompiled APK with the predefined behavior, where the position and the pressed buttons are transferred, please follow the steps from the [scripts/README.md](scripts folder).
-If you plan to extend the APP, please read the README from the [app_source/README.md](app_source folder).
+Now, if you intend to use the precompiled APK with the predefined behavior, where the position and the pressed buttons are transferred, please follow the steps from the [scripts folder](scripts/README.md).
+If you plan to extend the app, please read the README from the [app_source folder](app_source/README.md).

-## How to run the python reader.py code
+## How to run the code

 After following README in either in *scripts* or/and *app_source* folder, the system is ready for the teleoperation.

 1. Make sure that Oculus Quest is connected to the same network as the computer.
 2. Connect Oculus Quest to PC with USB cable.
+This is required to establish the connection.
 3. Verify that a device is visible with: `adb devices`.
-Expected output:
+The expected output:
 `List of devices attached

     ce0551e7                device`